surma/surma.dev/content/things/ditherpunk.md

 The dithering looks extremely organic, almost as good as blue noise dithering.
 At the same time it is easier to implement than both of the previous ones.
 It is, however, still an error diffusion dithering algorithm, meaning it is sequential and not suitable to run on a GPU.

-> **Foreshadowing:** One big advantage of error diffusion algorithms that we won’t touch on _in this post_ is that they can handle arbitrary color palettes, while ordered dithering requires your color palette to be evenly spaced.
-More on that another time.

-## Blue noise ftw
+## 💛 Blue noise, Bayer & Riemersma

 As a 3D game, Obra Dinn _had_ to use ordered dithering to be able to run it as a shader.
 It uses both Bayer dithering and blue noise dithering which I also think are the most aesthetically pleasing choices.
 Bayer dithering shows a bit more structure while blue noise looks very natural and organic.
+I am also particularly fond of the Riemersma dither and I want to explore how it holds up when there are multiple colors in the palette.

-Obra Dinn uses blue noise dithering for most of th environment and people and other objects of interest are dithered using Bayer, which also forms a rhythmic contrast.
+Obra Dinn uses blue noise dithering for most of th environment.
+People and other objects of interest are dithered using Bayer, which forms a nice visual contrast and makes them stand out without breaking the games overall aesthetic.
 Again, more on his reasoning as well his solution to handling camera movement in his [forum post][dukope dithering].

 If you want to try different dithering algorithms on one of your own images, take a look at my [demo] that I wrote to generate all the images in this blog post.
-Keep in mind that these are not the fastest, and if you throw your 20 megapixel camera JPEG at this, it will take a while.
+Keep in mind that these are not the fastest.
+If you decide to throw your 20 megapixel camera JPEG at this, it will take a while.

 > **Note:** It seems I am hitting a de-opt in Safari.
 My blue noise generator takes ~30 second in Chrome, but takes >20 minutes Safari.
-Not sure what’s going on there.

-There is still a question what happens when you have more than two colors available for quantization, but that is a story for another time.
+It is considerably quicker in Safari Tech Preview.

+I am sure this super niche, but I enjoyed this rabbit hole.
+If you have any opinions or experiences with dithering, I’d love to hear them.

 <script src="/carousel-reset.js" type="module"></script>